NorESMhub/NorESM/doc/configurations/newbie-guide.rst

 ::
   ./case.submit

-If your model simulation was successful, you should find the following line in slurm.out (or similar) in your cse folder
+If your model simulation was successful, you should find the following line in slurm.out (or similar) in your case folder

 ::